ALIBCJH/ALIBCJH/README.md

 # Hello, I'm Simon Juma! 👋

 I'm a Python programmer with a keen interest in machine learning.
 Currently, I'm diving deep into the exciting world of data science and artificial intelligence.
+I'm also a cyber security ethuasist with alot interest in web security, especially the application  part.

 ## About Me

 - 🔭 I specialize in **Python programming** and have a solid understanding of **machine learning**.
+- I'm also a sostware deveoper with keen interest in both font-end and back-end development.
+- I have keen interest in frameworks like react and node.js
 - 🌱 I'm passionate about exploring new concepts in data science and expanding my skill set in the field.
 - 👯 I'm open to collaborating on machine learning projects and sharing knowledge with the community.
-- 💬 Let's chat about anything related to Python, machine learning algorithms, or the latest trends in data science.
+- 💬 Let's chat about anything related to Python, machine learning algorithm and software Engineering.
+- 💻 Additionally, I'm a software developer proficient in HTML, CSS, JavaScript, React, Tailwind CSS, and Node.js.

 ## My Skills

-- **Programming Languages:** Python
+- **Programming Languages:** Python, HTML, CSS, JavaScript, React, Node.js
 - **Machine Learning Models:** Supervised Learning (Regression, Classification), Unsupervised Learning (Clustering)
 - **Tools & Frameworks:** Jupyter Notebook, Scikit-Learn
 - **Data Visualization:** Matplotlib, Seaborn